gentilijuanmanuel/gentilijuanmanuel.github.io/src/content/post/terry-davis-part-3.md

 > can understand it.
 That's other, right?
 Journals and academic journals...
 > they... they... try to make it so complicated people think you're a genius._

-This is, without a doubt, what is called a _"hot take"._ Quite common in their statements in front of the camera.
+This is, without a doubt, what is called a _"hot take"._ Quite common in his statements in front of the camera.
 In the same vein, there is a famous principle that we developers often repeat: